calebbuening/6210K-VexRoboticsSpinUp/README.md

 * We also toyed with artificial intelligence last year and acheived VRC's first active in-match Copilot

 ## Research and development branch
-* For more on the AI and our ffuture plans for the auton helper, see the research-and-development branch
+* For more on the AI and our future plans for the auton helper, see the research-and-development branch